Always use official sources when they are available.

 No embed codes!

-When adding a name for a video, do not copy the long YouTube title.
-Always edit out the movie title and unnecessary info. e.g. "T2 TRAINSPOTTING - Official Trailer (HD)" should be added as "Official Trailer"
+If you wish, you may edit out the movie title and unnecessary info. e.g. "T2 TRAINSPOTTING - Official Trailer (HD)" can be edited to "Official Trailer"

 When a movie has two or more trailers, the official sources usually use numbers to differentiate the trailers. e.g. "Sing - In Theaters This Christmas - Official Trailer (HD)" should be added as "Official Trailer" and "Sing - In Theaters This Christmas - Official Trailer #2 (HD)" as "Official Trailer #2"